In the Payment Window, check None (Income Transfer) in the Payment Type area.

-Income transfers allow you to correct previously allocated Patient Payments that were allocated incorrectly.
-Allocation of income is especially important when Tracking Income by Provider, but also useful when cleaning up family balance items.
+Income transfers allow you to correct previously allocated payments (Payment Allocation and Claim Payment).
+Allocation of income is especially important when Track Income by Provider but is also useful when cleaning up family balance items.
+Use an income transfer to move payments and credit balances between clinics, providers, procedures and patients.
 Transfers affect income allocation only; they do not increase or decrease the total practice income.

 Example 1: Guarantor has a negative balance while other family members have a balance owed.
-The guarantor (Andy) paid the entire family's balance but the payment was only applied to his balance.
-Thus Andy has a negative balance but Judy still shows a balance owed.
-To clean up the family balances, transfer Andy's negative balance amount to Judy.
+The guarantor (Andrew) paid the entire family's balance but the payment was only applied to his balance.
+Thus Andrew has a negative balance but Amber still shows a balance owed.
+To clean up the family balances, transfer Andrew's negative balance amount to Amber.

-Example 2: One provider has a negative balance while other provider's have a balance owed.
-A payment was entered for the entire family balance, but only allocated to one provider (Albert).
-Thus Albert has a negative end balance but Johnson still shows a balance owed.
-To allocate the income to the correct provider, transfer Albert's negative balance amount to Johnson.
+Example 2: One provider has a negative balance while other providers have a balance owed.
+A payment was entered for the entire family balance, but only allocated to one provider (DOC C).
+Thus DOC C has a negative end balance but DOC A still shows a balance owed.
+To allocate the income to the correct provider, transfer DOC C's negative balance amount to DOC A.